8 (PROVEN) Strategies for Dealing With a Narcissistic Mother That Actually WORK

 They live to fight, whereas it takes a chunk out of your soul.

 You are basically playing two different games.
 More accurately put, you have two different objectives for relating.
 Your objective is relational.
-You want to build a relationship.
-Most people do.
-A narcissist’s objective is to wield power over you.
+You want to build a relationship—most people do—while a narcissist’s objective is to wield power over you.

 So what now?